Wondering which Montenegro airport to fly into for your trip to Montenegro?

 There are lots of choices for car hire at Dubrovnik airport.
 You can drive a rental car in Montenegro, just make sure you tell your rental company so they can issue you with border insurance.

-Outside of these peak months the traffic is manageable and there are virtually no queues between October and May.
+Outside of these peak months the traffic is manageable and there are virtually no queues between October and May, with the exception of the last week of December and the first week in January, when holiday traffic clogs up the borders again.

 If you don’t want to hire a car, make sure you book a transfer to bring you to Montenegro.
 There will be taxi drivers waiting at the airport and they might offer to bring you across, but we’ve heard stories of people being dumped at the Croatian exit border with all their luggage.
 As I mentioned, it’s 5km between checkpoints and if you can’t get anyone to take you to the next one, you’ll be forced to walk - with all your luggage – to the Montenegrin checkpoint.
 At least it's downhill!
 Obviously this doesn’t happen often, but I’d rather not take the risk.

 There’s no bus connecting Dubrovnik airport and Montenegro.
-The only way is to go to Dubrovnik and get one of the two daily buses (9am and 3pm) to Herceg Novi.
+The only way is to go to Dubrovnik and get one of the two daily buses to Herceg Novi or Kotor.
 From there you can connect onto a bus to anywhere else in Montenegro.

 Tirana would never be my first pick of airports to fly into if you’re visiting Montenegro, but if you’re staying in Ulcinj, want to save a few dollars (flights to Tirana from European centres are around €60 cheaper per person) or you’re having trouble finding flights to the other three airports, it’s worth checking the flight options to Tirana.